swindless/reading-notes/gitintro.md

 ### Three states of Git
 + Committed – stored in a local database.
 + Modified – file changed but not committed to the database.
-+ Staged – flagged a file’s changed version to be committee in the next snapshot.
++ Staged – flagged a file’s changed version to be committed in the next snapshot.